Campus Life and Housing

 Can students go downtown?
 Are restaurants and bars open?

 Yes, subject to City ordinances and State guidelines.
-We will share more information as it becomes available from the City of Geneva.

 Will in-person social or club activities happen on campus?

 Yes.
 The Office of Student Activities will continue to work with the presidents of each club or organization to find ways to hold events while still maintaining social distancing and wearing face coverings.
 Other activities, like the Winter Wonderland event on January 30, will allow students to safely socialize while participating in outdoor ice skating rinks, fire pits, curling competitions and other winter activities.